-Dr. Marcus Gary is a karst scientist who specializes in hydrogeologic investigations to expand the understanding of karst processes, and study the implications that karst hydrogeology has on natural resource management.
-Dr. Gary received his Ph.D. in hydrogeology from the Jackson School of Geosciences at The University of Texas at Austin in 2009, and a B.S. degree from the same institution in 2001.
-His dissertation focused on defining the geological processes that formed one of the deepest phreatic cave systems in the world, Sistema Zacaton.
+I'm a karst hydrogeologist who specializes in investigations that expand our understanding of karst processes, and study the implications that karst hydrogeology has on natural resource management.
+I received my Ph.D. in hydrogeology from the Jackson School of Geosciences at The University of Texas at Austin in 2009, and a B.S. degree from the same institution in 2001.
+My dissertation focused on defining the geological processes that formed one of the deepest underwater cave systems in the world, Sistema Zacaton.
 This multi-disciplinary research included studies utilizing geophysics, geomicrobiology, hydrology, field mapping, geochemistry, and numerous related topics.
-Most notably, Sistema Zacaton was explored by the DEPTHX autonomous underwater vehicle (AUV), also known as the Deep Phreatic Thermal Explorer, which was developed and tested with funding from NASA.
-The DEPTHX probe produced an unprecedented spatial dataset used to characterize the second deepest underwater cave system in the world.
-Dr. Gary also worked for 8 years as a hydrologist for the U.S. Geological Survey, 4 years as a private environmental consultant, and is currently a hydrogeology supervisor for the Edwards Aquifer Authority in San Antonio, Texas.
-He also teaches Applied Karst Hydrogeology at the Jackson School of Geosciences.
-Prior to his career in geosciences, Dr. Gary was a commercial diver (A.S. in Marine Technology - College of Oceaneering, 1994), working for over 8 years in the offshore oil industry, conducting marine archeological surveys, managing hyperbaric medical facilities, exploring underwater caves, and recovering ICBMs for the U.S. military in the south Pacific.
+Most notably, Sistema Zacaton was explored by the DEPTHX autonomous underwater vehicle (AUV), also known as the Deep Phreatic Thermal Explorer, developed and tested with funding from NASA.
+The DEPTHX probe produced a detailed 3-D spatial dataset used to characterize this underwater cave system.
+I also worked for 8 years as a hydrologist for the U.S. Geological Survey, 4 years as a private environmental consultant, and is currently the Field Operations Supervisor for the Edwards Aquifer Authority in San Antonio, Texas.
+I have taught a class in Applied Karst Hydrogeology at the Jackson School of Geosciences since 2011, integrating research objectives of the Edwards Aquifer Authority with this class, with a strong emphasis on field hydrology.
+Prior to my career in geosciences, I worked as a commercial diver (A.S. in Marine Technology - College of Oceaneering, 1994), working for over 8 years in the offshore oil industry, conducting marine archeological surveys, managing hyperbaric medical facilities, exploring underwater caves, and recovering ICBMs for the U.S. military in the south Pacific.

 Areas of Expertise